WUPW

 WUPW (channel 36) is a television station in Toledo, Ohio, United States, affiliated with the Fox network.
-It is owned by American Spirit Media, which maintains a joint sales agreement (JSA) with Tegna Inc., owner of CBS affiliate WTOL (channel 11), for the provision of certain services.
-The two stations share studios on North Summit Street in downtown Toledo; WUPW's transmitter is located on Corduroy Road in Oregon, Ohio.
+It is owned by Gray Media alongside ABC/CW affiliate WTVG (channel 13) and Findlay-based WFND-LD (channel 19).
+WUPW and WTVG share studios on Dorr Street (SR 246) in Toledo; WUPW's transmitter is located on Corduroy Road in Oregon, Ohio.